 Lane Kenworthy, The Good Society

-What institutions and policies contribute to a prosperous, dynamic, open, fair, and inclusive society?
+What institutions and policies are most conducive to human flourishing?
 This book, The Good Society, is my attempt at an answer.

 The book is evidence-based.
 Good answers to these questions require attention to theory.
 But while theory gives us hints about how things work, it rarely gives us answers.
 For answers, we need data.